How to Lead People without the Title

 With the disruption that is happening in so many businesses today, your leadership, no matter where you sit, is critical to the successful transformation of your organization.

 With the chaos of Covid, many of the top leaders of your organization are as lost as you might feel.
-The roller coaster of emotions and options about office-home-hybrid workplaces, masks and vaccines undermines the confidence of even the best leaders.
+The roller coaster of emotions and options about office-home-hybrid workplaces and hiring uncertainty undermines the confidence of even the best leaders.

 Confidence as a leader starts with your mindset.
 Change your awareness and focus on having an impact on your organization and your life.
 Step up into a growth mindset and see yourself as a force for change.
 Be a leader.